SN 2019odp: A Massive Oxygen-Rich Type Ib Supernova: Observations and data reduction

-For \supernova{2019odp} and the comparison sample (see \autoref{sec:comparisonsample}) we perform lightcurve dataset combination, interpolation and fitting using the same framework.
-First we pre-process the individual instrument lightcurves by transforming all photomtry to the AB system and correcting for the extinction with instrument-specific coefficients (see \autoref{sec:extinction} for \supernova{2019odp} and \autoref{sec:comparisonsample} for the used values for the comparison sample).
-We use Gaussian Process interpolation (see \cite{gortler2019a} for a review) to produce per-band lightcurves combining the different photometric datasets from the different instruments.
-Simultaneously we estimate empirical lightcurve observables, such as late-time decline rate and peak time, by fitting empirical model functions to the lightcurves.
-This is done by using them as the mean function in the Gaussian Process.
+For \supernova{2019odp} and the comparison sample (see Sect. \ref{sec:comparisonsample}), we performed light curve dataset combination, interpolation, and fitting using the same framework.
+For each transient, we performed the following procedure.
+First, we pre-processed the individual instrument light curves by transforming all photometry to the AB system and correcting for the extinction with instrument-specific coefficients (see Sect. \ref{sec:extinction} for \supernova{2019odp} and Sect. \ref{sec:comparisonsample} for the values used for the comparison sample).
+We used Gaussian process interpolation (see \citealt{gortler2019a} for a review) to produce per-band light curves combining the different photometric datasets from the different instruments.
+Simultaneously, we estimated empirical light curve observables, such as the late-time decline rate and peak time, by fitting empirical model functions to the light curves.
+This was done by using them as the mean function in the Gaussian process.
 These photometric model functions are described in \autoref{appendix:photmodel}.